flotpython/webintro/notebooks/12-css-basics.md

 ## vocabulary
 <!-- #endregion -->

-* the names that appear on the left hand side of the `:` colon
+* the names that appear
+  on the left hand side of the `:` colon
   like `color`, `font-family`, …
 * are called **properties**
-* they are listed in the `Elements` pane of the devel tools
+* listed in the `Elements` pane of the devel tools
+  in the `Computed` tab
 * [several hundreds of them](https://css-tricks.com/how-many-css-properties-are-there/)
 * note that not all properties affect all elements